falco81/RepoSync/README.md

 ### Content-Disposition only on .tar.gz

 The `Content-Disposition: attachment` header is applied **only to `.tar.gz` files** using `LocationMatch`, not to the entire directory.
-This ensures the directory listing renders in the browser while archive files are downloaded directly:
+This ensures the directory listing renders in the browser while archive files trigger a download:

 ```apache
 <LocationMatch "^/rawfiles/.*\.tar\.gz$">